letsila/mi/README.md

 `Mi` is an utility messenger bot which will help you grab stuff from the web.

 ## Features
 Searching videos on [youtube](https://www.youtube.com) is the very first feature of this bot.
 Sending keywords to the bot will fetch the related search result from [youtube](https://www.youtube.com).
 Then, you can download the mp3 audio format of the videos that has been found.
+More is yet to come.
+Stay tuned ...

 <p>
   <img src="screen-shot.png" width="35%" border="0" alt="avo" />